FIND A HOLIDAY

 Hotel Dorisol Estrelicia

-Ideally located with easy access to the Funchal, whilst being close to the sea.
-It has a nice pool area with plenty of facilities on site and in the nearby area.
-It is part of the Dorisol complex of hotels with Dorisol Mimosa and Dorisol Buganvilia , and guests can use the facilities of the sister p...
+Ideally located with easy access to Funchal, whilst being close to the sea.
+It has a pool area and facilities on site and in the nearby sister hotels.

 Madeira Regency Palace